 I had imagined that my first trip to this Myanmar would be on the pretext of a Vipassana meditation course at one of the Buddhist centres, something that’s been on my wish-list for several years.
 While it wasn’t possible on this trip, I managed to cover the ‘Golden Kite of Burma’ trail and learn more about the Burmese way of life.

-With its rich history and traditions, deep-rooted spirituality, myriad tribes and cultures, delicious food, and breathtaking landscapes – I was convinced in no time that Myanmar was my favourite travel destination of the year!
+Myanmar’s rich history and traditions, deep-rooted spirituality, myriad tribes and cultures, delicious food, and breathtaking landscapes convinced me in no time that country was definitely going to be my favourite travel destination of the year!

 My journey began in Yangon (earlier known as Rangoon), where I stayed at a lovely hostel run by local Burmese youth undergoing vocational training in hospitality.

 I explored downtown on foot, walking past old colonial buildings interspersed with traditional architecture; narrow lanes cutting across wide modern roads.
 Street-side food stalls with plastic stools laid out on the pavements served freshly cooked food, while most main roads were lined with tiny stores selling electronics, books, groceries, mobile SIMs, and the like.
 In many ways, it felt like an interesting mix of familiar places in India and Thailand.

 With a little over two days at hand in Yangon, I visited the famous Shwedagon Pagoda, the National Museum of Myanmar, Bogyoke Aung San Market, and the Secretariat.
 I also managed a ride on the Yangon Circular Train and gorged on yummy Shan food.

 Glistering in gold under the morning sun, the Shwedagon Pagoda was stunning!
 Many countries have fancy Buddhist temples, but there was something different about Shwedagon Pagoda.
 It was grand, yet intimate.